 Wavelength Recruitment consultant and Psychiatry Locum Specialist Camilla Mutton provides her answers to our top 7 most frequently asked locum questions.

-Question 1: Is locuming for me?
+1) Is locum work for me?

 There’s plenty of Locum work and we can help you find the right location and hospital or practice.
 But flexibility is the name of the game.